Gaston Gradis: Early years

 Gaston Gradis was born in Paris on 7 May 1889, from an old family of Bordeaux shipowners.

-His family, which was Jewish, had been granted the right to obtain property in the colonies by Louis XVI.
+His family, which was of Portuguese-Jewish descent, had been granted the right to obtain property in the colonies by Louis XVI.

 His parents were Raoul Gradis (1861–1943) and Suzanne Fould.

 His grandfather, Henri Gradis (1823–1905) was a grandson of Laure Sarah Rodrigues-Henriques.

 He was a nephew of Georges Schwob d'Héricourt (1864–1942) and cousin of Germaine de Rothschild (1884–975), wife of Édouard Alphonse James de Rothschild (1868–1949).

 Gradis joined the École Polytechnique in 1910.

 In 1911 he volunteered for the army, joining the Artillery school in the same year.

 During World War I (1914–1918) he was made a lieutenant in 1914 and an artillery captain in 1917.

 For his actions in the war he was made a Knight of the Legion of Honour and received the Croix de Guerre and five citations.

 Gradis became president of Nieuport, the Compagnie générale transsaharienne and the Brasseries du Maroc.

 He was a director of Société Française pour le Commerce avec l'Outre-mer, of Maurel & Prom and other companies.

 In 1918 Gradis married Georgette Deutsch de la Meurthe.

 Her father, Henri Deutsch de la Meurthe, was the first oil refiner in France first at Nantes and then at Saint-Loubès, with Pétrole Jupiter.

 Their son, Henri Gradis (born 1920), a corporate director, married Bernadette Servan-Schreiber, sister of Jean-Jacques Servan-Schreiber.

 His second wife was the daughter of General Jean-Léonard Koechlin.